 - Steam clean the rug following the directions given with the machine.

-Q. If I dont’t like the vapor steam cleaner can I return it?
+Q. If I don’t like the vapor steam cleaner can I return it?

 A. Yes, within 30 days.
 However, you will be responsible for the packing and shipping charges back to us, and you will not be credited for the shipping and handling expense we incurred in delivering the product to you.
-There may possibly be a restocking or refurbishing fee depending on the return condition.
+There may possibly be a restocking or refurbishing fee depending on the condition of the return.